 A hungry baby shouldn't be expected to wait.
 No mother can be forced to ignore the needs of her baby.

 Remember breastfeeding is a mother's right.
 She has the right to feed her baby at her breast, or express breastmilk for her baby.
-As an added bonus breastfeeding is natural, normal, environmentally-friendly, affordable and healthy for all of humanity.
+Breastfeeding is natural, normal, environmentally-friendly, affordable and healthy for all of humanity.

 Suggested further reading